 Keep an eye out for a threatened tūturiwhatu (New Zealand dotterel), boisterous tīeke (North Island saddleback), Tuatara, or kākāriki (red-crowned parakeet) as you journey through the regenerated native bush before you dig yourself a soothing geothermal spring pool at Onepū Bay, the secluded hot water beach of Moutohorā.
 This is your opportunity to see New Zealand’s wildlife as nature intended it and discover one of New Zealand’s little-known treasures.

 Kiwi bird conservation in the Kiwi Capital of the World™

 Discover the nocturnal world of wild kiwi with the Whakatāne Kiwi Trust in the Kiwi Capital of the World™, Whakatāne.
 Set out after dark on the self-guided Fairbrother Loop track or book a guided night walk.
 Listen for the call of kiwi who get quite chatty after dark, and discover all sorts of fascinating creepy-crawlies that come out at night.

-Relax in the peaceful bush setting of Ataahua Ruru Farm.
-Enjoy native bird song as you relax in your own lotus belle glamping tent.
+Relax in the peaceful bush setting and enjoy native bird song as you relax in your own lotus belle glamping tent or barn.